tmakatos/qemu/docs/devel/vfio-user.rst

 | sparse mmap info | VFIO region info sparse mmap     |
 +------------------+----------------------------------+

-The only capability supported in this version of the protocol is for sparse mmap.
 This capability is defined when only a subrange of the region supports direct access by the client via mmap().
 The VFIO sparse mmap area is defined in ``<linux/vfio.h>`` (``struct vfio_region_sparse_mmap_area``).